-The insects spend most of their lives underground where they feed on the xylem fluids from the roots of deciduous trees in the eastern United States.
+- There, feeds on the fluids from the roots of deciduous trees native to the part of the world they inhabit.
 After either of the two time periods, the mature nymphs emerge at random locations.
-They also do so in synchronization with others and in incredible numbers.
+This action occurs in tandem with others, in incredible numbers.

 Magicicada Physical Description

-The winged adult Magicicada which most are familiar with has red eyes and black dorsal thorax.
-Their wings appear translucent and have orange veins.
-The underside of their abdomen presents either black, orange, or striped with orange and black.
-Which pattern they display depends on the individual species of this insect.
+Furthermore, the underside of the abdomen also presents either black, orange, or striped with orange and black.
+This pattern holds for the great majority of specimens.
+Which pattern individuals display also depends on the individual species of this insect.

-The adults average about 0.9-1.3 in (2.4-3.3 cm) in length which makes them slightly smaller than the annual cicada species living in the same regions of the United States.
-The species displays sexual dimorphism in that mature females are slightly larger than males.
+The adults attain an impressive size.
+In fact, these average about 0.9-1.3 in (2.4-3.3 cm) in length.
+This makes them slightly smaller than the annual cicada species living in the same regions.
+The species also display sexual dimorphism.
+Mature females are slightly larger than males.

-The nymphs also typically emerge on a spring evening.
-In most years, this will be late April or early May in far southern states.
+Furthermore, the nymphs also typically emerge at a very specific time.
+This consists of a spring evening.
+In most years, this will be in either late April or early May in far southern states.
 In the far northern states, it usually happens in late May or early June.

-Emerging nymphs climb to a suitable place on the nearby vegetation to complete their transformation into an adult.
-They will then molt one final time and then spend about six days in the leaves waiting for their exoskeleton to finish hardening.
+Emerging nymphs climb to a suitable place on the nearby vegetation to complete their transformation.
+The astonishing numbers of Magicicada will then molt one final time, and then spend about six days in the leaves waiting for the exoskeletons to finish hardening.

 The short adult life cycle of the creatures has one purpose.
 That’s to reproduce, during which time they sing in a chorus that can be nearly deafening.
 In point of fact, these often number more than 1.5 million individuals per acre (0.4 hectares).